-They are generally more useful for colitis than Crohn's.
-They are usually taken orally and are considered to be topical in this case because they coat the colon, which is why they are more useful for colitis (which affects the inner lining of the colon) rather than Crohn's.
-These drugs are considered first-line in the treatment of colitis.
+5-ASAs have been reported to be generally more useful for colitis than Crohn's disease.
+Therefore, it remains uncertain how effective they are at treating Crohn's.
+They are considered to be topical (i.e. applied directly to the mucous membrane of the large intestine in this case) because they coat the colon.
+This is why they are more useful for colitis, which is known to affect the inner lining of the colon, rather than Crohn's.
+As such, 5-ASAs are considered to be first-line medications in the treatment of colitis.

 Here is a summary of the effectiveness of sulfasalazine/5-ASAs for management of IBD:

 5-ASAs are very effective at inducing remission in active mild-to-moderate ulcerative colitis.

 5-ASAs are very effective at preventing relapse in inactive ulcerative colitis.

 5-ASAs are NOT effective at inducing remission in active Crohn's disease or preventing relapse in inactive Crohn's disease.

 Back to top

 5-ASAs are considered very safe because they do not reach the bloodstream.
 Common side effects include rash, nausea, headaches, increased diarrhea, reduced appetite, or hair loss.

 Sulfapyridine can cause dose-related and hypersensitivity side effects, including reduction in male fertility (which goes back to normal after stopping the drug) and the rare risk of a disease called blood dyscrasia.

 Rare side effects of the mesalamine component of these drugs include interstitial nephritis (a kidney disorder), pancreatitis (inflammation of the pancreas), pneumonitis (lung inflammation), pericarditis (inflammation of a tissue surrounding the heart), and hepatitis (liver inflammation).